 Vermont, particularly Burlington, is a second home to us.
 Our boys, Justin and Bryan, both graduated from The University of Vermont, and now own a home together in Colchester, just north of Burlington.
 In all the years of visiting Vermont, we rarely stayed in downtown Burlington, so being at the Ferry Dock Marina put us in the middle of everything this great city has to offer.
 You can walk and bike everywhere!
-Downtown Burlington, and Church Street Marketplace, a lovely pedestrian mall with great restaurants and shops, is a 5 minute walk.
+Downtown Burlington, and Church Street Marketplace, a lovely pedestrian mall with great restaurants and shops, are a 5 minute walk.

 The other marina in Burlington, The Community Boathouse, already has a bath house.
 It’s only a couple of blocks north on the lake, and has about the same walk into town.
 It too, is centrally located, but the transient slips surround their dock-side restaurant, Splash.
 They have all of the boats stern in, which means the restaurant patrons are all seated steps away from your stern.
 Talk about being in a fish bowl!
 Note that the food here isn’t so hot either.